Important information and who we are

-We may share your personal information with third parties we engage to facilitate the Project or Hack day for us.
+We may share your personal information with third parties we engage to facilitate the Project or events for us.

-We use cloud based systems such as Gmail, Google Drive and Squarespace to deliver the project.
-As well as Twitter and LinkedIn.
-Their operation are based outside of the European Economic Area therefore it is necessary for us to transfer your data outside of the EEA from time to time.
+We use cloud based systems such as Slack, Gmail, Google Drive, Mailchimp, Survey Monkey, Airtable, WordPress and Squarespace to deliver the Project as well as Twitter and LinkedIn.
+Their operations are based outside of the European Economic Area therefore it is necessary for us to transfer your data outside of the EEA from time to time.

 Security of personal data